LLNL/sundials/doc/arkode/guide/source/Mathematics.rst

 * fcontrol -- this adapts time steps :math:`h^F` within the fast integrator to achieve the current tolerance, :math:`\text{reltol}^f_n`.

-We note that of the three classes of controllers considered here, the :math:`h^S-h^F` controllers are only amenable to problems with two time scales.
-On the other hand, both the decoupled and :math:`h^S-Tol` controllers may be used in multirate calculations with an arbitrary number of time scales, since these focus on only one scale at a time, or on how a given time scale relates to the next-faster scale.
+We note that both the decoupled and :math:`h^S-Tol` controller families may be used in multirate calculations with an arbitrary number of time scales, since these focus on only one scale at a time, or on how a given time scale relates to the next-faster scale.

 .. _ARKODE.Mathematics.MultirateInitialSteps: